Pull

 A map specification can be used in conjunction with the wildcard to provide subpatterns for specific attributes.

-The wildcard pulls all attributes of the ghostRiders track, and an explicit map overrides the handling of
+The wildcard pulls all attributes of the ghost-riders

 Recursion Limits